Best Overall: Shimano Stradic FL (click to see)

 - CrossCarbon Drag System for robust fighting power

-The Shimano Stradic FL spinning reel should make the perfect choice for those who are looking to upgrade from their standard fishing reel, opting instead for a premium grade option.
+The Shimano Stradic FL spinning reel should make the perfect choice for those looking to upgrade from their standard fishing reel, opting instead for a premium-grade option.

-This reel is packed full of useful features that most anglers will find immense value in.
-Some of the most prominent of these features include X-Ship gear train technology, corrosion-resistant SA-RB bearings, a CrossCarbon drag system, X Protect repellant, and a rigid Hagane body.
+This Shimano spinning reel is packed full of useful features that most anglers will find immense value in.
+Some of the most prominent features include X-Ship gear train technology, corrosion-resistant SA-RB bearings, a CrossCarbon drag system, X Protect repellant, and a rigid Hagane body.

 CLICK TO SEE MORE